We communicate via text message & the FlexiBuzz app to parents

 These drive our curriculum, culture and school development.

 ALL visitors are required to report to the school office when visiting.
 Visitors must sign in and out using the electronic “VisTab” and wear the printed visitors label when on site.
 Please remember to sign out when you leave.

 Wheels at school (bikes, scooters, skateboards, ripsticks, etc)

 Children are encouraged to bring their wheels to school – scooters, skateboards or ripsticks and ride them in the designated areas ONLY.
-Designated areas are the alps, scooter track and the back courts.
-Anyone with wheels is to walk their wheels to the storage areas.
+Designated areas are the alps, scooter track and the back courts (see this map).
+ALL wheels must be walked into school from the school gates to the storage area.
 If a child is found to be riding their wheels anywhere other than the designated area, their wheels will be taken to the office for the day and they can collect them after school.
-All children on wheels (ripsticks, scooters, skateboards, unicycles, etc.) will be required to wear helmets at school when riding in the designated areas.
+All children on wheels will be required to wear helmets at school when riding in the designated areas.
 This is for the safety of our children.
 We also recommend that parents require their children to wear helmets when going to and from school.
-Additional protective clothing such as knee, elbow and wrist pads are encouraged but optional.
+Additional protective clothing such as knee, elbow and wrist pads is encouraged but optional.
 Please name all equipment.